aws/aws-iot-device-sdk-embedded-C/demos/http/http_demo_s3_download/README.md

 Configure the PassRole permissions

 The IAM role that you have created must be passed to AWS IoT to create a role alias, as described in Step 4.
-The user who performs the operation requires iam:PassRole permission to authorize this action.
-You also should add permission for the iam:GetRole action to allow the user to retrieve information about the specified role.
-Create the following policy to grant iam:PassRole and iam:GetRole permissions.
-Name this policy, passrolepermission.json.
+The user who performs the operation requires `iam:PassRole` permission to authorize this action.
+You also should add permission for the `iam:GetRole` action to allow the user to retrieve information about the specified role.
+Create the following policy to grant `iam:PassRole` and `iam:GetRole` permissions.
+Name this policy `passrolepermission.json`.
 ```
 {
            "Version": "2012-10-17",